 - Compatibility with your website: Make sure the service you choose integrates well with your website hosting service.

-Although there is no way to accept credit card payments online for free, it’s possible to find an affordable solution.
+Although there’s no way to accept credit card payments online for free, it’s possible to find an affordable solution.
 Minimize costs and streamline the entire process by choosing an all-in-one solution that will host your website and offer competitive payment processing.

 Square is one of the most affordable and easiest-to-use solutions that offers everything you need to accept payments online, including a free payment processing account and a free website.
-Plus, with Square, you can add extra features as you grow and use Square’s marketing solutions to help scale your business.
+Plus, you can add extra features as you grow and use its marketing solutions to help scale your business.
 Visit Square to create your free account.